-Accidents or Malfunctions Related to Maritime Transportation
+7.6.1.1.
+Accidents or Malfunctions Related to Rail Transportation

-The proponent will describe and evaluate the potential effects to the environment caused by accidents and malfunctions resulting from marine transportation associated with the project, including impacts on social, economic or cultural elements of the environment and on people's health in the vicinity of spilled contaminants.
+The proponent will describe and evaluate the potential effects to the environment caused by accidents and malfunctions resulting from rail transportation associated with the project, including impacts on social, economic or cultural elements of the environment and on people's health in the vicinity of spilled contaminants.
+The EIS should evaluate these accidents and malfunctions only for the rail components under its care and control.

-If serious accidents or malfunctions are likely to occur and if the necessary data are available, the proponent will determine whether it is necessary to carry out an assessment of the probability that such an event occur and an assessment of its consequences, taking into account the contributing factors such as weather conditions or external events.
+If serious accidents or malfunctions are likely to occur and if the necessary data are available, the proponent will determine whether it is necessary to carry out an assessment of the probability that such an event will occur and an assessment of its consequences, taking into account the contributing factors such as weather conditions or external events.